dougbtv/dougbtv.github.io/_posts/2017-06-29-kubernetes-crio.markdown

 kubehost
 ```

-Now that you have that, you should be able to run
+Now that you have that, you should be able to run the `virt-host-setup.yml` playbook.
+Note that we're specifying 4 gigs of RAM for each virtual machine.
+GCC was not super happy with just 2 gigs when going to compile CRI-O, so I decided to bump it up a bit (imagine calling 2 gigs of RAM "a bit" in 1995?
+That would be funny).

 ```
-$ ansible-playbook -i inventory/virthost.inventory virt-host-setup.yml
+$ ansible-playbook -i inventory/virthost.inventory -e "ram_mb=4096"  virt-host-setup.yml
 ```

 Importantly, this will create some ssh keys on that target virtual machine host that you'll want to put on the machine where you're running Ansible.